Springdale School Board approves letting students out 80 minutes earlier on Wednesdays

 Source: Springdale School District

-SPRINGDALE -- Students will get out of school 80 minutes early on Wednesdays starting in August as part of a plan to give teachers more time for collaborative professional development and improve academic achievement.
+SPRINGDALE -- Students will get out of school 80 minutes early on Wednesdays starting in August as part of a plan to give teachers more time for collaborative professional development and improvement of academic achievement.

 School Board members on Tuesday voted unanimously in favor of early-out Wednesdays.
 The board discussed the option during a work session April 6.

-Students won't lose any instructional time due to the changes, and in some cases instructional time will increase, according to Marcia Smith, associate superintendent for curriculum, instruction and innovation.
+Students won't lose any instructional time because of the changes, and in some cases instructional time will increase, according to Marcia Smith, associate superintendent for curriculum, instruction and innovation.

 Students will go to school 10 minutes longer on the other four days of the week, for a total of 40 minutes, to help make up for the difference, Smith said.
 The other 40 minutes a week will come from time teachers were already spending in collaborative team meetings and other adjustments to the schedule, she said.
 The length of teacher contract days will remain the same.